 Signaling molecules are currently assigned one of five classifications.

-- Intracrine ligands are produced by the target cell itself and bind to a receptor within.
+- Intracrine ligands are produced by the target cell.
+Then, they bind to a receptor within the cell.

 - Juxtacrine ligands target adjacent cells (often called “contact-dependent” signaling).

-- Paracrine ligands target cells in the vicinity of the original emitting cell (ex.
-Neurotransmitters like Acetylcholine).
+- Paracrine ligands target cells only in the vicinity of the original emitting cell (ex.
+Neurotransmitters).